syntaxkim/project2-chatterbox/README.md

 ![join](https://raw.githubusercontent.com/syntaxkim/project2-chatterbox/master/screenshots/screenshot0.png)

 ### Create your own channel
 You can create your own channel as many as you want.
-Multiple channels are implemented by using Python's dictionary(hash table) and deque(queue).
+Multiple channels are implemented by using Python's dictionary(hash table) and deque(deque).

 Data structures
 ```